-- 23.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
-All such concerns should be reported to the headteacher, unless the complaint is about the headteacher, in which case the concern should be reported to the Director of Education Alison Colenso. - 23.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 23.3 The BPET Whistleblowing Policy is the route directed for staff to raise concerns or make allegations and for an appropriate enquiry to take place.
+- 22.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
+All such concerns should be reported to the headteacher.
+If the complaint is about the headteacher, then this should be reported directly to the headteachers line manager which will be the schools allocated Education Director (BPET Central Team Alison Colenso or Laura Gregory). - 22.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - The BPET Whistleblowing Policy is the route directed for staff to raise concerns or make allegations and for an appropriate enquiry to take place.

-Staff and local adviser/trustee training
+Staff and local governor/trustee training

-- 24.1 Our staff receive appropriate safeguarding and child protection training which is annually updated.
-For BPET schools, this will be Level 1 Safeguarding Training through National College (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
-In addition, all staff receive safeguarding and child protection updates annually and training on risk assessments relevant to their role, to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 24.2 Part One of Keeping Children Safe in Education should be read and understood by all staff.
+- 23.1 Our staff receive appropriate safeguarding and child protection training which is annually updated.
+For BPET schools, this will be Level 1 Safeguarding Training either through National College or through the LA (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
+In addition, all staff receive safeguarding and child protection updates annually and training on risk assessments relevant to their role, to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 23.2 Part One of Keeping Children Safe in Education should be read and understood by all staff.
 Annex B is also to be read by school leaders and those who work directly with children.
 Employees who do not work directly with children can, with the consent of the BPET CEO, be asked to read Annex A, a condensed version of Part One, instead of Part One.
-A record of this is stored on the SCR. - 24.3 New staff, volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff code of conduct, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs.
-The BPET Induction, Probation and ECT Induction Policy sets out further policies for inclusion in induction like the Behaviour Policy, On-line safety, Collection, Non-collection and Missing Child Policy etc. - Our local advisers/trustees receive appropriate safeguarding and child protection (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
-This training is updated annually. - 24.5 Our safeguarding & compliance auditor receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high-quality safeguarding in schools.
+A record of this is stored on the SCR.

+- 23.3 New staff volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff code of conduct, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs.
+The BPET Induction, Probation and ECT Induction Policy sets out further policies for inclusion in induction like the Behaviour Policy, On-line safety, Collection, Non-collection and Missing Child Policy etc. - Our local governors/trustees receive appropriate safeguarding and child protection (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+This training is updated annually. - 23.5 Our safeguarding & compliance auditor receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high-quality safeguarding in schools.